darylknight/boilerplate/README.md

 ## DDEV + Vite Notes

-I never got static assets working correctly with Vite, so I've added a post-start hook to DDEV (at the bottom of config.yaml) that will run `npm run build` whenever the DDEV container starts.
+I never got static assets working correctly with Vite, so I've added a post-start hook to DDEV (in config.yaml) that will run `npm run build` whenever the DDEV container starts.
 This will copy static assets like fonts from `src/public` into `web/dist` on build, so those files will be available when running npm run dev.
-This is also why @font-face rules are defined in `\_includes/fonts.twig` instead of in CSS, because there was no way to get the font URLs resolving during `npm run dev` AND `npm run build`.
+This is also why @font-face rules are defined in `_includes/fonts.twig` instead of in CSS, because there was no way to get the font URLs resolving during `npm run dev` AND `npm run build`.
+In addition, it will also run `composer install` to make sure local packages are in sync with the repo (assuming you pulled down first)

 ## Project Config